Professor Sally Faulkner

 - Feminist and postcolonial approaches to audiovisual cultures.

 Dr Jara Fernández-Meneses.
-The first Post-Doctoral Research Assistant on AHRC-funded 'Leading Women' project and now Lecturer in Film at the University of Southampton.
+The first Post-Doctoral Research Fellow on AHRC-funded 'Leading Women' project and now Lecturer in Film at the University of Southampton.

 External impact and engagement

-I run, or co-run, the following events that aim to connect my two areas of expertise, Film studies and Modern Languages, especially Spanish and Portuguese, with public audiences, including local schools.
+Professor Faulkner runs, or co-runs, the following events that connect her two areas of expertise, Film and Languages, especially Spanish and Portuguese, with public audiences, including local schools.

-I collaborate regularly with Exeter Phoenix, and have organized film screenings and events in connection with my research interests in cinema and feminism (for example our screening of Independent Miss Craigie [Thynne 2021]) and Spanish, Portuguese and Latin American cinema (for example, the 2019 VIVA Spanish and Latin American Film Festival, which featured a special screening of Fernando Fernán Gómez's 1963 El mundo sigue [Life Goes On] subtitled by University of Exeter students and introduced by the original producer's son, the Spanish director and producer Juan Estelrich).
+Professor Faulkner collaborates regularly with Exeter Phoenix, and has organized film screenings and events in connection with her research interests in cinema and feminism (for example her screening of Independent Miss Craigie [Thynne 2021]) and Spanish, Portuguese and Latin American cinema (for example, the 2019 VIVA Spanish and Latin American Film Festival, which featured a special screening of Fernando Fernán Gómez's 1963 El mundo sigue [Life Goes On] subtitled by University of Exeter students and introduced by the original producer's son, the Spanish director and producer Juan Estelrich).

-With Professor Will Higbee and Professor Danielle Hipkins I co-run the Subtitling World Cinema project, which seeks to make currently unsubtitled foreign-language films available to English-speaking audiences through free streaming.
-Fernando Fernán Gómez's Life Goes On is the first film to be subtitled through this project.
+With Professor Will Higbee and Professor Danielle Hipkins she co-runs the Subtitling World Cinema project, which seeks to make currently unsubtitled foreign-language films available to English-speaking audiences through free streaming.
+Fernando Fernán Gómez's Life Goes On was the first film to be subtitled through this project.

-In collaboration with the Chagford Film Festival, I curate a Hispanic Cinema Day, which launched in 2018, and at which we held an event on Hispanic cinemas and traumatic pasts in 2021.
-In 2022 we focus on Almodóvar's Volver and Parallel Mothers.
+In collaboration with the Chagford Film Festival, Professor Faulkner curates an annual Hispanic Cinema Day, which launched in 2018, and which hosted an event on Hispanic cinemas and traumatic pasts in 2021.

-I have taught across both Film Studies and Hispanic Studies undergraduate degrees at Exeter, as well as contributing to Masters degrees in Film and Television Studies, Translations Studies and International Film Business.
-Drawing on my own research expertise, I have established a pathway in Hispanic film on these programmes, growing from introductory lectures on team-taught modules at first year, to specialist second and final-year courses.
-In 2018 I introduced a Field Trip for undergraduate students, taking the finalists studying my Pedro Almodóvar course to Chagford Film Festival in Devon.
+Professor Faulkner has taught across both Film Studies and Hispanic Studies undergraduate degrees at Exeter, as well as contributing to Masters degrees in Film and Television Studies, Translations Studies and International Film Business.
+She has established a pathway in Hispanic film on these programmes, growing from introductory lectures on team-taught modules at first year, to specialist second and final-year courses.
+In 2018 she introduced a Field Trip for undergraduate students, taking the finalists studying her Pedro Almodóvar course to Chagford Film Festival in Devon.

-Internationally, I have taught at the University Carlos III, Madrid, Spain (as Visiting Professor), and the Complutense University, Madrid, Spain.
-I am a scientific co-ordinator and member of faculty for the 'Films in Venice, Filming Venice' International Summer School at Venice International University, Italy.
+Internationally, Professor Faulkner has taught at the University Carlos III, Madrid, Spain (as Visiting Professor), and the Complutense University, Madrid, Spain (Erasmus+ exchange).
+She is a scientific co-ordinator and member of faculty for the 'Films in Venice, Filming Venice' International Summer School at Venice International University, Italy.

-I attended Wellsway Comprehensive School, Bristol, from where I won a place to read Modern and Medieval Languages (French and Spanish) at the University of Cambridge.
-I graduated with a double first and a distinction in spoken Spanish, and went on to gain an MPhil in European Literature (distinction) and PhD in Spanish, both University of Cambridge, where I also held the position of 'Women's Officer' for the Fitzwilliam College Postgraduate Community.
-I was appointed to a permanent lectureship at the University of Exeter in 2001 and was promoted to Senior Lecturer in 2006.
-Following a career break for caring responsibilites over 2006-11, I was promoted to Associate Professor in 2013 and a personal chair in 2015, thereby becoming the first woman to hold a Professorship in Hispanic Studies at Exeter.
-In 2022 I joined Exeter's newly-formed department of Communications, Drama and Film.
+Professor Faulkner attended Wellsway Comprehensive School, Bristol, from where she won a place to read Modern and Medieval Languages (French and Spanish) at the University of Cambridge.
+She graduated with a double first and a distinction in spoken language, and went on to gain an MPhil in European Literature (distinction) and PhD in Spanish, both University of Cambridge.
+As a postgraduate research student she held the positions of 'Supervisor of Studies' for undergraduate teaching at Fitzwilliam College, and 'Women's Officer' for the Fitzwilliam College Postgraduate Community.
+She was appointed to a permanent lectureship at the University of Exeter in 2001 and was promoted to Senior Lecturer in 2006.
+Following a career break for caring responsibilites over 2006-11, she was promoted to Associate Professor in 2013 and a personal chair in 2015, thereby becoming the first woman to hold a Professorship in Hispanic Studies at Exeter.